Learn more about the application process for admission online.

 Other fees can include, but are not limited to, school uniform, school supplies, iPad, trips, retreats, equipment, and athletic uniforms.
 These costs may range from $50–750 depending on a student’s grade or level of involvement.

 Special Services Fees

 Fees will be assessed according to the scope and nature of the services provided.
 Students receiving Learning Center services qualify for either full-time or consultative services.
 All new students begin with full-time service, which includes at least one pullout class in the program.

 Tuition Payment Plans

-The first payment will be due on beginning June 1, 2017.
+The first payment will be due on June 1, 2019.
 Your student may not begin classes until the June, July, and August monthly payments are received.
-A $25 late fee will be assessed if full monthly payment is not received during the month that payment is due.
+A $35 late fee will be assessed if full monthly payment is not received during the month that payment is due.

 Early Withdrawal Policy